Deciding polyhedrality of spectrahedra: The algorithm

 In concrete terms this means that if $M$ is a basis for the kernel of $A(\p)$ at a relative interior point $\p \in S$, then $\lin(S)$ is the kernel for all points in the image of $MA(\x)M^T$.
 The map $\bar{A}(\x)$ is given by $M_0 A(\x) M_0^T$ up to a choice of basis $M_0$ for the orthogonal complement of $\ker\,A(\p)$.
 Since $\bar{A}(\p)$ is positive definite, we can choose $M_0$ so that $\bar{A}(\p) = \id$ and hence is unital.
 This, for example, can be achieved by taking advantage of the Cholesky decomposition.
 By choosing a basis $B$ for $\lin(S)$, we identify $\lin(S) \cong \R^k$ for $k=\dim S$ which insures that $S \subset \R^k$ is full-dimensional.
 The resulting spectrahedral cone

 is linearly isomorphic to $S$ (via $B$).

 In actual computations, a point in the relative interior of $S$ may be found by interior point algorithms.
 In case the spectrahedral cone $S$ is \emph{strictly feasible}, i.e., a point $\p\in \R^d$ with $A(\p) \succ 0$ exists, an interior point algorithm finds a point arbitrarily close to the analytic center of a suitable dehomogenization of $S$.
 Viewed as a linear section of the cone of positive semidefinite matrices, $S$ is not strictly feasible, if the linear subspace only meets the boundary of $\{X \succeq 0\}$.
 These are subtle but well-studied cases in which techniques from semidefinite and cone programming such as self-dual embeddings~\cite[Ch.
 5]{WoSaVa00}, facial reduction~\cite{Borwein1980}, or an iterative procedure analogous to~\cite[Remark.
 4.15]{LLR07} can be used to obtain a point $\p \in \relint\,S$.
+Independent of the chosen strategy, the computation of a point $\p \in \relint\,S$ is potentially numerically delicate and has to be handled with care.
 For the purpose of this paper, we will simply follow the first approach as detailed in the implementation remarks below.
 After applying the above procedure and possibly after a change of basis and a transformation of the matrix map $A(\x)$ we may assume that the spectrahedral cone is indeed full-dimensional and described by a unital matrix map.

-Utilizing Proposition~\ref{prop:calc_example}, we compute the normal form of the unital matrix map $A(\x)$ by determining an orthonormal basis for the joint invariant subspace $\invSpc$.
+Utilizing Theorem~\ref{thm:calc_example}, we compute the normal form of the unital matrix map $A(\x)$ by determining an orthonormal basis for the joint invariant subspace $\invSpc$.
 The joint invariant subspace is given as the smallest subspace containing all eigenvectors common to matrices $A(\p)$ and $A(\q)$ for generically chosen $\p,\q\in \R^d$.
 It can be computed either by pairwise intersecting eigenspaces of $A(\p)$ and $A(\q)$ or, somewhat more elegantly, by employing the following result followed by a diagonalization step.

 \begin{thm}[{\cite[Thm.~3.1]{shemesh84}}] Let $A$ and $B$ be two symmetric matrices.
 Then the smallest subspace containing all common eigenvectors is given by

 where $[A,B] = AB - BA$ is the commutator. \end{thm}